kamalshkeir/kago/README.md

 ```

 ```
-# running 'go run main.go' the first time, will generate assets folder with all static and template files for admin
+# running 'go run main.go' the first time, will clone assets folder with all static and template files for admin using git
 $ go run main.go

 # make sure you copy 'assets/.env.example' beside your main at the root folder